Paterika Vaivai: 2014

-In round 9 of the 2014 NRL season, Vaivai made his NRL debut for the Knights against the Penrith Panthers.
-On 1 November, he re-signed with the Knights on a 2-year contract.
+In round 9 of the 2014 NRL season, Vaivai made his NRL debut for Newcastle against the Penrith Panthers.
+On 1 November, he re-signed with the Newcastle club on a two-year contract.

 2015

-Vaivai went on to play 5 more games in 2015, but at the end of the season, was released a year early from his Knights contract, due to being arrested for allegedly taking part in what was reported as an out-of-control brawl.
+Vaivai went on to play five more games in 2015, but at the end of the season, was released a year early from his Newcastle contract, due to being arrested for allegedly taking part in what was reported as an out-of-control brawl.

 2016

 In 2016, Vaivai joined the Burleigh Bears in the Queensland Cup.
-In September, after impressing in the Queensland Cup, he signed a 1-year contract with the Gold Coast Titans starting in 2017.
+In September, after impressing in the Queensland Cup, he signed a one-year contract with the Gold Coast Titans starting in 2017.

 2017

-Vaivai played 10 NRL games for the Titans in the 2017 season.
-In October, he signed a 2-year contract with the Leigh Centurions in the Kingstone Press Championship, starting in 2018.
+Vaivai played ten NRL games for the Gold Coast club in the 2017 season.
+In October, he signed a two-year contract with the Leigh Centurions in the Kingstone Press Championship, starting in 2018.